Elective courses

 Instructor: Ana Lúcia Severo Rodrigues

-Description: Neurochemical mechanisms implicated in the pathophysiology of major psychiatric disorders (depression, schizophrenia, bipolar disorder, and anxiety): role of neurotransmitter systems, intracellular signaling pathways, transcription factors, neurotrophic factors, and neuroplasticity mechanisms.
-Endogenous mechanisms of mood regulation.
+Neurochemical mechanisms implicated in the pathophysiology of major psychiatric disorders (depression, schizophrenia, bipolar disorder, and anxiety): role of neurotransmitter systems, intracellular signaling pathways, transcription factors, neurotrophic factors, and neuroplasticity mechanisms.
+Possible endogenous mechanisms of mood regulation.
 Biochemical mechanisms of action of pharmacological and non-pharmacological treatments.
-Biochemical bases for the development of new treatment strategies.
+Biochemical basis for the development of new treatment strategies.

 Instructor: Rozângela C. Pedrosa and Alfeu Zanotto Filho